 The Rapid Eczema trials research project has been funded by the National Institute for Health & Care Research (NIHR), which is the research arm of the NHS.
 This project will enable people with eczema to answer questions that they have about how best to care for their eczema.

 The Rapid Eczema Trials project will run several online randomised controlled trials that people with eczema can sign up for and take part in from home.
+You can find out more about clinical trials here.
 A randomised controlled trial is the best way of testing different treatments or strategies as it makes sure that the test is fair.
 People will be free to choose which trials they take part in and if they want to help design the trials.

 This new approach to running trials in partnership with people with eczema is ground-breaking and will allow us to answer questions that are unlikely to be answered through traditional trials.